zero-radiance/zero-radiance.github.io/_source_/content/surface-gradient.md

 where \\(w\\) is the weighting function, and the normals of X-Y, Y-Z and Z-X planes are labelled as \\(N_1\\), \\(N_2\\) and \\(N_3\\), respectively.

-You can also blend three surface gradients obtained using the tangent-space math from the previous section.
+To support tangent-space normal maps, we can also blend three surface gradients obtained using the math from the previous section.
 However, there's a more efficient solution presented by Morten in his [blog post](http://mmikkelsen3d.blogspot.com/2013/10/volume-height-maps-and-triplanar-bump.html).

 Imagine a height volume defined using three height maps as follows: